sowmithraramesh/VGG19_CAT_DOG_Classification-USING-CNN/README.md

 ## Problem Statement

-The aim of this project is to build an image classification system that can accurately identify **cats** and  **dogs**using deep learning.
+The aim of this project is to build an image classification system that can accurately identify **cats** and  **dogs** using deep learning.
 By fine-tuning the pretrained **VGG19** model on a labeled dataset of animal images, this project demonstrates the effectiveness of **transfer learning** in solving multi-class classification tasks with high accuracy and minimal training time.

----

 ## Dataset Overview